focusnet/focus-app-android/README.md

 (still in active development ... may not compile at all)

+## Warning

+The application silently sends error reports when it encounters errors.
+These reports may contain the content of the displayed dashboards and other sensitive information.
+If you do not agree with that, please do not use the application

+This feature will be disabled when the application enters production stage.

 ## License

 This software is released under the commercial-friendly and open-source MIT license.